algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecification.md

 #### Assumptions

 During this project we would assume:

 - The 2G work as expected as CORIS Innovation told us because we will not be able to test it in our environment.
-- The bluetooth can be connected to the application as expected, we can not check it since we have not access to the application.
+- The **Bluetooth**[^4] can be connected to the application as expected, we can not check it since we have not access to the application.

 ## Personas and use cases